SekarRaj/concepts/Video Streaming.md

 HLS - HTTP Live Streaming
     Introduced by apple supported by Android, Desktop and iOS devices.
 Widely used currently.
-Supports adaptive streaming
+Supports adaptive streaming Pull model

 MPEG-DASH
     New kid in the block.
 Only internationalised solution.
 Supports adaptive streaming.
 Codec agnostic; Supports EME and MSE (standards-based API for browser based digital rights management [DRM])

+## Streaming Mechanisms

+### Live Streaming
+*Examples* Live cricket/soccer matches
+*Problems* Thundering Herd
+*Potential Solutions*
+    * Network of edge distributed caches
+    * A proxy in the edge handling the incoming request that transfers to the cache
+    * *Request coalescing*, the edge cache upon receiving cache miss requests, lets one request to pass through to the next layer of cache and queues up the rest of the them